1954 World Series: Game 4

 Cleveland's slim comeback chances took a beating as the Indians fell hopelessly behind, 7–0.
 The scoring started on a pair of Cleveland errors in the second inning.
 A run-scoring double by Mays in the third scored another run.
 The Giants' four-run fifth inning broke the game wide open.
 Starter Bob Lemon loaded the bases and was pulled for Hal Newhouser, who faced just two batters, giving up a walk to Thompson and two-run single to Irvin.
 The Giants added another run in the inning on Wes Westrum's sacrifice fly against Ray Narleski.
 A brief glimmer of hope for the home team came in the bottom of the fifth with a couple of Giants errors and a Hank Majeski three-run pinch-hit home run, but except for a meaningless run-scoring single by Rudy Regalado in the seventh off starter Don Liddle, the Indians got nothing more as Hoyt Wilhelm and Game 2 starter Johnny Antonelli came on in relief and the Giants completed a four-game sweep.
-It was the most unexpected sweep in World Series history, with the Indians having a better regular reason record by 14 games.
-The only other similar discrepancy in a World Series sweep was the 1990 Cincinnati Reds, who swept an Oakland A's team whose regular season record bested theirs by 12 games.
+It was the most unexpected sweep in World Series history, and one of the most unexpected upsets in World Series history, with the Indians having a better regular reason record by 14 games.
+The only other similar discrepancies in a World Series upset were the Cincinnati Reds in 1990 (who swept an Oakland Athletics team whose regular season record bested theirs by 12 games), the Washington Nationals in 2019 (who defeated a Houston Astros team in seven games whose regular season record bested theirs by 14 games as well), and the Chicago White Sox in 1906 (who defeated a 116-win Chicago Cubs team in six games whose record bested theirs by a staggering 23 games).
 This was also the last World Series before the official World Series MVP award began to be awarded in 1955, though Dusty Rhodes would have been a lock for the award if it had been introduced yet.
 The Giants also became only the second non-Yankees team ever to sweep a four-game World Series, joining the Boston Braves in 1914.